Whitney-Nihi/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 -listint_t *add_nodeint_end(listint_t **head, const int n) - Prototype for function that adds a new node at the end of a linked list
--void free_listint(listint_t *head) - Prototype for function that frees a linked list -void free_listint2(listint_t **head) - Prototype for function that frees a linked list and sets the head to NULL
+-void free_listint(listint_t *head) - Prototype for function that frees a linked list -void free_listint2(listint_t **head) - Prototype for function that frees a linked list and sets the head to NULL -int pop_listint(listint_t **head) - Prototype for function that deletes the head node of a linked list and returns the head node’s data (n)